PuhongDuan/SDSM/README.md

 # SDSM
-Code for "Spectral-spatial dynamic scan Mamba for multi-source remote sensing data classification"
+Code for "Spectral-spatial dynamic scan Mamba for multi-source remote sensing data classification" will be released soon.